Maxine with Lauren Oliveros, Esq., assistant editor of LOVE IS A LEGAL AFFAIR.

 I hope most of you have had the opportunity to visit Op Cit Book Store at their impressive new location in DeVargas Mall, down the hall from Starbucks.
 You will find my books there.
 Ask for SATURDAY MATINEE ($10.00), MURDER TIMES TWO ($15.00), REBEL ON HORSEBACK ($16.00), and LOVE IS A LEGAL AFFAIR ($18.50).
 I have added my new Four Pack which includes all four of those books in a gift package perfect for special birthday gifts, Christmas, or just because you have a friend who loves to read.
 This Four Pack is priced to save you taxes (which I will pay) and gives you the same $5.00 deal I offer on Saturday Matinee if you purchase either Rebel on Horseback or Murder Times Two.
 Priced at $49.50, the Four Pack saves you a total of $10.64 over the single prices.
 I will be happy to mail books to you if you pay the postage.
 If Op Cit is out of any of the books you are looking for, please call me at 505-474-0979 or email at email@example.com.

-GOOD NEWS: Farmers Market opened May 2, 2017 and Homegrown Authors has added a third table which allows us to accommodate six sellers.
-This will be the fifth year that Homegrown Authors has appeared at Farmers Market.
+GOOD NEWS: Santa Fe Farmers Market opened May 2, 2017 and Homegrown Authors has added a third table which allows us to accommodate five sellers.
+So far, this has been our best year.
+We are in our fifth year at Farmers Market.
 In 2012, Rosemary Zibart and I were discussing the need for outlets where local authors could sell their books.
-Some bookstores had ceased selling self-published books, particularly if they were connected to Amazon.
+Some bookstores had ceased selling self-published books, particularly those that were connected to Amazon.
 Rosemary suggested that we investigate the possibility of selling at the Santa Fe Farmers Market.
 Actually, she suggested that I do that research, and the result, after a meeting with the Farmers Market Board, was that we were allowed to set up a table.
 We tried the Saturday venue and discovered that Saturday buyers knew exactly what they had come for and were less interested in shopping for books.
 The noise made it impossible to converse with visitors.
-On Tuesdays there are many tourists, and local shoppers are more interested in stopping by for a chat.
+On Tuesdays there are fewer buyers but they are more interested in stopping by for a chat.

 While we remain independent, the New Mexico Book Association agreed to act as sponsor.
 We have seen an increase in book sales despite a decrease in member participation.
 Some authors find that they aren’t cut out to be booksellers and others love it.
 We’ve never had trouble filling our chairs.